Jump to:

 The timing for e-invoicing couldn’t be better for governments and MNCs as governments and governing bodies around the globe look to crack down on tax evasion and address the way corporations are sheltering and obscuring their revenue and profits through complex cross-border accounting.

-Perhaps the greatest benefit of e-invoicing is that it addresses the increasing compliance required globally, such as continuous transaction controls (CTC) that require mandatory real-time invoice reporting.
-While the ever-changing landscape continues to present numerous challenges for keeping compliant with continual updates and new compliance standards at state, domestic, and international levels, the ability to provide real-time reporting with tools, such as the Thomson Reuters/Pagero ONESOURCE solution, reduces complex indirect tax calculations and automatically scans for and includes the updates calculations within the program itself.
+Perhaps the greatest benefit of e-invoicing is that it addresses the increasing compliance required globally, such as continuous transaction controls (CTC) that require mandatory real-time or near real-time invoice reporting.
+While the ever-changing landscape continues to present numerous challenges for keeping compliant with continual updates and new compliance standards at state, domestic, and international levels, the ability to provide real-time reporting with tools, such as ONESOURCE Pagero, reduces complex indirect tax calculations and automatically scans for and includes the updates calculations within the program itself.

 In the U.S. the Business Payments Coalition reported a 25% adoption by U.S. companies of e-invoicing.
 The introduction of a single platform for sharing e-invoicing data, PEPPOL, is already in effect to support the growth of e-invoicing, cooperation, and transparency.